-Dozens of My Friends Are Infected with Coronavirus—Here’s What They Want You to Know
+Dozens of My Friends Have Had Coronavirus—Here’s What They Want You to Know

 One by one, I've watched friends and family members contract, spread, and battle coronavirus.
 They've shared their stories in the hope of helping others.